 The Company's long-lived assets are reviewed for impairment in accordance with ASC No. 360, "Property, Plant and Equipment" whenever events or changes in circumstances indicate that the carrying amount of an asset (or asset group) may not be recoverable.
 Recoverability of assets (or asset group) to be held and used is measured by a comparison of the carrying amount of an asset to the future undiscounted cash flows expected to be generated by the assets.
-If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
-During the years ended December 31, 2020, 2019 and 2018, no impairment losses have been recorded.
+If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets.
+During the years ended December 31, 2021, 2020 and 2019, no impairment losses have been recorded.